OpenSPP/documentation/docs/howto/developer_guides/custom_areas.md

 ## Utilizing the Area Module

-For more detailed guidance on utilizing the Area module in OpenSPP, please refer to the information available at the provided link(will publish soon).
+For more detailed guidance on utilizing the Area module in OpenSPP, please refer to the information available at the provided link which will be publish soon.

 ## Customize Area